 “Nefesh” is a hebrew word which loosely translates as the soul or animating spirt of all living things.
 The Mountain is a cross-cultural symbol used widely in Jewish text as well as in Bluegrass and Old-Time musical forms.
 “We’ve found that another commonality is that both traditions unapologetically celebrate and honor our natural world.” says Zasloff.

-Doni Zasloff is a beloved presence on stage throughout the country and is regarded as one of the most influential Jewish Performers in the twenty-first century.
-Her unique backgrounds in Singing, Musical Theatre, & Judaism make her one of the most in demand and unique artists today, and she brings these multi-faceted talents directly to Nefesh Mountain.
-With band Doni brings her unlimited Spirit to the songs in her words, melodies, and music.
+The multi award winning singer, songwriter and author Doni Zasloff is a beloved presence on stage throughout the country and is regarded as one of the most influential Jewish Performers in the twenty-first century.
+Her unique backgrounds in singing, musical theatre and Judaism make her one of the most in demand and unique artists today, and she brings these multi-faceted talents directly to Nefesh Mountain.
+With Nefesh Mountain Doni continues to enchant audiences all over the world with her voice and unlimited spirit and her words, melodies, and music.